 If your nails are dry, they tend to get split.
 Cracked or split nails are often an important sign of thyroid disease.
 If your nails are yellowish you might be suffering from fungal infection.

 Puffy nail fold might be a sign of lupus or connective tissue disorder.
 If you have inflammation and redness on your nail fold, you might be suffering from these diseases.

 Dark lines or marks on nails is one of the most important problems and it might refer to melanoma, which is a dangerous type of skin cancer.
 So if you see dark spots, marks or lines on your nail, go to see a doctor as soon as possible.

 Gnawed nails are the sign of a dangerous habit, biting your nails.
 Biting your nails might not seem so dangerous to you, but it might be a strong sign of persistent anxiety.
 It can also refer to obsessive-compulsive disorder.
 So if you are biting your nails and have gnawed nails, it is better to see a doctor.

-Nail clubbing is an important problem which is an important sign of low oxygen in blood, often causes lung disease.
+Nail clubbing is an important problem which is an important sign of low oxygen in the blood, often causes lung disease.
 It can refer to liver, kidney or heart disease.
-Nail clubbing might also be sign of inflammatory bowel disease or AIDS.
+Nail clubbing might also be a sign of inflammatory bowel disease or AIDS.
 If you are having this problem, it’s time to see a doctor.